 The body is amazingly organized and our body parts are like puzzle pieces.
 Our job is to keep each piece of the puzzle in its right position.
 If a piece of the puzzle is misaligned it will begin to bother us over time.
 When you begin to see this you realize how the muscles of a muscle chain overlap each other to continue the movement through the entire muscle chain.
 The bones also connect in chains.

 The Bones of Your Legs

 Your pelvis is the superior foundation of your legs.
 The pelvis has the perfect socket in which the round head of the femur rests.
 At the other end of your femur are your tibia and fibula.
 They are the 2 bones of the lower leg.

 At the other end, the tibia and fibula form what we commonly call the ankle.
-The ankle is actually the distil ends of these 2 bones.
+The ankle is actually the distal ends of these 2 bones.

-When each of these bones are aligned perfectly and where the bones meet to form joints there is sufficient space, then ideally everything should move smoothly.
+When each of these bones is aligned perfectly and where the bones meet to form joints there is sufficient space, then ideally everything should move smoothly.

 Sounds easy, but then each of us has our patterns, misalignment and physical activities that we partake in which often throw this delicate bone balance out of whack.
 It is usually how we improperly use the muscles that move these bones that cause the problems.